 Everyone tends to have or assume answers to these questions.
 The aim of the department is to enable students to identify, clarify, and assess these answers, both ancient and modern.
 Philosophy prepares students for a more reflective life, for advanced studies in the subject, as well as for professions that emphasize analytic thinking and argumentation, such as law, business, and programming.

-More information on studying philosophy at NYU is available here.
+See here for more information on studying philosophy at NYU.

-For undergraduate advising, please contact David Velleman, Director of Undergraduate Studies.
+For undergraduate advising, please contact John Richardson, Director of Undergraduate Studies.